netascode/ansible-dc-vxlan/README.md

 [![Actions Status](https://github.com/netascode/ansible-dc-vxlan/workflows/CI/badge.svg)](https://github.com/netascode/ansible-dc-vxlan/actions)

-Ansible collection for configuring Cisco VXLAN/EVPN fabric using Cisco Nexus Dashboard Fabric Controller (NDFC).
-Utilizing a foundation of a data model, this collection simplifies the configuration of VXLAN fabrics by abstracting the automation and utilizing a data model that represents the desired state of the fabric.
-An operator utilizing this collection will only have to modify the configuration state in the data model instead of creating the modules and the associated parameters.
+Ansible collection for configuring Cisco VXLAN/EVPN fabrics using the Cisco Nexus Dashboard Fabric Controller (NDFC).
+This collection simplifies the configuration of VXLAN fabrics by abstracting the automation using a data model that represents the desired state of the fabric.
+With this collection, an operator only needs to modify the configuration state in the data model instead of creating custom playbooks with modules and the associated parameters.

-This approach allows for a more consistent and repeatable configuration of VXLAN fabrics and is aligned with the methodology of infrastructure as code, where the configuration of NDFC would be saved in a version control system and managed as code.
+This approach allows for consistent and repeatable configuration of VXLAN fabrics and aligns with Infrastructure as Code (IaC) methodology, where the configuration state of NDFC is saved in a version control system and managed as code.

-Infrastructure as code (IaC) is a DevOps methodology that uses code to manage and provision IT infrastructure, instead of manual procedures.
-IaC uses a descriptive coding language to automate provisioning servers, operating systems, network devices and more.
-The NetAsCode VXLAN EVPN collection allows you to configure, in easy-to-understand YAML, data structures with the intended configuration state of a VXLAN fabric using Cisco Nexus Dashboard Fabric Controller.
+Infrastructure as code (IaC) is a DevOps methodology that uses code to manage and provision IT infrastructure, bypassing manual procedures.
+IaC uses a descriptive coding language to automate the provisioning of servers, operating systems, network devices and more.
+The NetAsCode VXLAN EVPN collection allows you to configure, in easy-to-understand YAML, data structures describing the configuration state of a VXLAN fabric using the Cisco Nexus Dashboard Fabric Controller.

 The NetAsCode VXLAN collection provides the capability to create a declarative method of configuration of VXLAN for [Cisco Nexus](https://www.cisco.com/site/us/en/products/networking/cloud-networking-switches/index.html) datacenter solution utilizing [Cisco Nexus Dashboard](https://www.cisco.com/site/us/en/products/networking/cloud-networking/nexus-platform/index.html).
 This allows the separation of data from execution logic.
 With little to no knowledge about automation, you can instantiate a VXLAN EVPN fabric with this collection.

-This is achieved by creating YAML files that contain a pre-determined data schema that is translated into underlying Ansible modules and resources.
+YAML files are created that contain a pre-determined data schema which is translated into underlying Ansible modules and resources.
 The core Ansible collection is open source and available.
-The collection is designed to be used in a CI/CD pipeline, which allows you to establish a declarative method of configuration of VXLAN for Cisco Nexus datacenter solution.
+This collection is designed to be used in a CI/CD pipeline in order to drive this declarative method of configuring a VXLAN fabric.

 > **Note**: For complete support and additional capabilities, Cisco provides a professional services capability under the Services as Code portfolio of services which can provide feature creation, end to end support and more.